 1950s Brass And Wood Bedside Lamp

-Materials: Brass, crystal glass lampshade.
-Two pieces of wood (to be determined).
+Materials: Brass, embossed clear crystal glass lampshade.
+Two parts of wood (to be determined).
 Black painted (wrinkle paint) iron plate on the bottom.
 Gold coloured metal socket.

 Height: 28,3 cm / 11.14”

 Electricity: 1 bulb E14, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Other versions: The glass of this 1950s brass and wood bedside lamp was used for many other lamps: chandeliers, table lamps, wall lamps and so on.
 All made the “Danish” or “Scandinavian” way.
 This table lamp is made in the shape of a tripod candlestick.

 The wiring, plug and socket are Italian and produced by VLM Components from Buccinasco near Milan.
 The socket and switch were made in the late 1950s, early 1960s.